muvaf/cloud-native-heroku/05-crossplane.md

 ![ArgoCD provisioned Crossplane resources](assets/argocd-provisioned-bucket.png)
 ![Logs of applications operating on bucket provisioned by Crossplane](assets/bucket-helloworld-logs.png)

-# Recap

-In this tutorial:
-* We created a new API in our cluster for applications to request infratructure from.
-* We created a new `Composition` that will provision a `Bucket` in Google Cloud Platform to back that API.
-* We added our new API to our Backstage software template and used it to create a new service.

 Jump to the [next steps](06-next-steps.md) page to see what you can do next!